What is Data Prep?

 - Up to 100 inputs

 A single data preparation process can deal well with up to a 100 different input formats.
 These can be any of Duco’s in-built formats (e.g. SWIFT MT) or generic files (delimited, Excel).
-It is also possible to upload ZIP files containing multiple individual files of the same input as one of the inputs.

 - Up to 400 columns